verybad3/mangapark_image_fix/README.md

 ### Script isn't running

 - Click the Tampermonkey icon on a MangaPark page — the script should be listed as active
+- ensure Allow User Scripts is enabled in tampermonkey extensions
 - Check that the script is enabled in the Tampermonkey dashboard
 - Try refreshing the page